anhnguyendepocen/stats462/README.md

-# stats462
+# Statistics 462

-This repository contains content, quizzes, assignments, and solutions for Statistics 462, run by Aaron Springford.
+This repository contains content, quizzes, assignments, and solutions for Statistics 462, [run by Aaron Springford](http://www.mast.queensu.ca/~aaron/stat462.html).
 The course mostly follows the book "Data Analysis and Graphics Using R: An Example-Based Approach" ("DAAG") by John Maindonald and W. John Braun.

 In many cases, solutions exist in both python and R.